KELs7/pragtical-remote-ssh/README.md

 1. Run the command: `Remote: Change Directory`
 2. Input the absolute path of the remote directory you want to open.
 3. The workspace sidebar (Treeview) and status bar will refresh to reflect your remote folder structure.

+### Creating a New File
+1. Run the command: `Remote: New File` (available in the palette only while a remote session is active).
+2. Enter the filename relative to the remote working directory (e.g. `notes.txt` or `src/main.lua`).
+Path autocompletion is offered from the remote listing.
+3. The file is created on the remote host, the sidebar is refreshed so it appears immediately, and the file is opened in a new tab.

+> The Treeview context-menu **New File** action also works on remote paths: it is routed through the bridge rather than attempting a local disk write.
+The remote working directory must be writable by the SSH user (a `cannot open` error indicates a server-side permission issue — run `Remote: Change Directory` to a writable directory).

+### Refreshing the Workspace
+1. Run the command: `Remote: Refresh`.
+2. The remote directory/metadata caches and the Treeview sidebar cache are cleared; the sidebar re-queries the remote host on its next draw.

+> You normally don't need this: the sidebar auto-refreshes when focus leaves a remote terminal and every few seconds while a remote terminal is the active view.
+Use it manually after making changes on the remote host through some other channel.

 ### Disconnecting
 1. Run the command: `Remote: Disconnect`